drl990114/MarkFlowy/docs/docs/Community/CONTRIBUTING.md

-# Contributing to LineByLine
+# Contributing to MarkFlowy

-Welcome, and thank you for your interest in contributing to LineByLine!
+Welcome, and thank you for your interest in contributing to MarkFlowy!

 ## How to Contribute Code